MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cosmosdb/consuming.md

 Each document collection consists of zero or more JSON documents.
 Documents in a collection are schema-free, and so do not need to share the same structure or fields.
 As documents are added to a document collection, Cosmos DB automatically indexes them and they become available to be queried.

 For development purposes, a document database can also be consumed through an emulator.
 Using the emulator, applications can be developed and tested locally, without creating an Azure subscription or incurring any costs.
-For more information about the emulator, see [Developing locally with the Azure Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) on [Microsoft Docs](https://docs.microsoft.com/).
+For more information about the emulator, see [Developing locally with the Azure Cosmos DB Emulator](/azure/cosmos-db/local-emulator/).

 This article, and accompanying sample application, demonstrates a Todo list application where the tasks are stored in an Azure Cosmos DB document database.
 For more information about the sample application, see [Understanding the sample](~/xamarin-forms/data-cloud/walkthrough.md).

 > [!NOTE]
 > The DocumentDB Client Library is currently not compatible with Universal Windows Platform (UWP) applications.
 However, an Azure Cosmos DB document database can be used from a UWP application by creating a middle-tier web service which uses the DocumentDB Client Library, and invoking this service from the UWP application.

-For more information about Azure Cosmos DB, see the [Azure Cosmos DB Documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/) on [Microsoft Docs](https://docs.microsoft.com/).
+For more information about Azure Cosmos DB, see the [Azure Cosmos DB Documentation](/azure/cosmos-db/).

 ## Setup

 The process for integrating an Azure Cosmos DB document database into a Xamarin.Forms application is as follows:

 1. Create a Cosmos DB account.
-For more information, see [Create a Cosmos DB account](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-dotnetcore-get-started#step-1-create-a-documentdb-account) on [Microsoft Docs](https://docs.microsoft.com/).
+For more information, see [Create a Cosmos DB account](/azure/cosmos-db/documentdb-dotnetcore-get-started#step-1-create-a-documentdb-account).
 1. Add the [DocumentDB Client Library](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB.Core) NuGet package to the platform projects in the Xamarin.Forms solution.
 1. Add `using` directives for the `Microsoft.Azure.Documents`, `Microsoft.Azure.Documents.Client`, and `Microsoft.Azure.Documents.Linq` namespaces to classes that will access the Cosmos DB account.